ESiWACE/esdm/README.md

 -   Post-Processing: create data products that are useful, e.g., run CDOs (Climate Data Operations) to generate averages for certain regions.
 The performed post-processing depends on the task the scientist has in mind.
-While at runtime of the model some products are clear and may be used to diagnose the simulation run itself, later scientists might be interested to run additional post-processing to look for new phenomena.
+While some products are straightforward and may be used to diagnose the simulation run itself at the model’s runtime, later scientists might be interested in running additional post-processing to look for new phenomena.

 -   Dynamic visualization: use interactive tools to search for